turbot/steampipe-plugin-googleworkspace/docs/tables/googleworkspace_drive_my_file.md

 # Table: googleworkspace_drive_my_file

-Query information about metadata or content of a file owned by an user.
+Get metadata for files created by, opened by, or shared directly with the user.

 ## Examples